jsappl/pinns/pages/differential_equations.md

 **Scalar versus system**: A single PDE with just one unknown function is called a scalar equation.
 In contrast, a set of $m$ equations with $\ell$ unknown functions is called a system of $m$ equations.

-### Example: Poissons's Equation
+### Example: Poisson's Equation

-Poissons's equation is a second-order PDE frequently used in theoretical physics.
+Poisson's equation is a second-order PDE frequently used in theoretical physics.
 Given the Laplace operator in $n$-dimensional space

 \begin{equation*}
 \Delta = \sum_{j=1}^n \frac{\partial^2}{\partial x_j^2}